magento/devdocs/guides/v2.0/config-guide/multi-site/ms_websites.md

 ---

 ## Set up multiple websites, stores, and store views in the Admin
-This task requires you to create a root category (and additional categories if desired) for each store, a website, a store, and a store view.
+This task requires you to create a root category (and additional categories if desired) for each store.

 The tasks discussed in this topic provide one way to set up multiple stores.
 For additional information, see the following resources in the Magento User Guide: